AFLplusplus/Website/content/docs/env_variables.md

     - `AFL_USE_TSAN=1` - activates the thread sanitizer to find thread race conditions
     - `AFL_USE_UBSAN=1` - activates the undefined behavior sanitizer
+    - `AFL_UBSAN_VERBOSE=1` - outputs detailed diagnostic information when undefined behavior is detected, instead of simply terminating with "Illegal Instruction"
+    . `AFL_USE_RTSAN` . activates the realtime sanitizer (realtime violations in deterministic run time constraints). (clang 20 minimum)

+    - Note: both `AFL_CFISAN_VERBOSE=1` and `AFL_UBSAN_VERBOSE=1` are disabled by default as verbose output can significantly slow down fuzzing performance.
+Use these options only during debugging or when additional crash diagnostics are required

   - `TMPDIR` is used by afl-as for temporary files; if this variable is not set, the tool defaults to /tmp.